 We should remember that in addition to eating well, we also need to drink enough water and be active.
 Scientists have concluded that no diet, even the healthiest one, will bring results while leading a lazy lifestyle.

 Why is exercise so important to health?
 First of all, because daily movement significantly improves overall fitness and well-being.
-People who exercise regularly are less likely to be tired and have better concentration than people who do not play sports.
+People who exercise regularly (lift weights or run on a treadmill) are less likely to be tired and have better concentration than people who do not play sports.

 Let’s look closely at the top 5 food groups that should be on our plates every day.

 1. Vegetables and legumes/beans.

 There are many reasons why vegetables and legumes are a major component of a well-balanced diet.
 They are full of nutrients, low on calories, and great sources of minerals, vitamins and dietary fibre.
 For those reasons, they should appear on our plates more than once a day.